Invite Only Grant Funders: How to Actually Get Noticed in 2023

 You’ve got your project, proposal, and passion all in alignment.
 Now all you need is supportive grant funding.
-In your specific niche, you’ve found many historic funders of large donations in your local area and specialty!
-Is it too good to be true?
+You’ve found many historic funders of large donations in your local area and specialty!

 It turns out there is a caveat: every potential funder’s website you go to is an invite only funder.
-What does it even mean to find an invite only funder and what do these funders want to see?
+What does it even mean and what do these funders want to see?

 What is an Invitation Only Funder?